RPeschke/pyHDL/readme.md

 ### Encapsulation

-In HDL it is a common aproach to modify signals directly without the procetion of encapsulation.
-Dependig on the context this approach has been proven to be problematic, especially when there is an invariance to protect.
-In these cases it has shown to be the safer approach to use (member) function to make the modification.
+In HDL, it is a common approach to modify signals directly without the protection of encapsulation.
+Depending on the context, this approach has been proven to be problematic, especially when there is an invariance to protect.
+In these cases, it has shown to be the safer approach to use (member) function to make the modification.
 A good example for an invariance that needs to be preserved is the number of elements in a C++ vector.
-In order to add a new element to a vector there are many steps that have to be done correclty to not destroy the invariance.
+In order to add a new element to a vector there are many steps that have to be done correctly to not destroy the invariance.

-1. checking the size of the vector
+1. Checking the size of the vector
-1. allocate memory
+1. Allocate memory
-1. copy elements to new location.
+1. Copy elements to new location.
 1. Change pointer to point to the new location
-1. add the element
+1. Add the element
-1. update the end pointer
+1. Update the end pointer
 1. ...

-All these complicated procedures are completly hidden from the user by the simple ```push_back``` function call.
-As long as the user does not access the members directly the user will never reach UB.
+All these complicated procedures are completely hidden from the user by the simple ```push_back``` function call.
+As long as the user does not access the members directly, the user will never reach UB.

-What makes this approach so diffecult to achive in HDL is that object are always split up into inputs and outputs.
+What makes this approach so difficult to achieve in HDL is that object are always split up into inputs and outputs.
 There is not one object that represents an idea there are at least two.
-In addition VHDL does not allow the creation of member functions.
+In addition, VHDL does not allow the creation of member functions.
 This limitation can be overcome by using free function.

 ### Information Hiding / (Compile time) Polymorphism

-As described it is a common aporach in HDLs to modify signals directly.
-In addtion to the already described problem it violates the principle of information hiding and also prohibits any form of polymorphism.
-Lets take as an example the axi stream interface and the native fifo interface.
+As described it is a common approach in HDLs to modify signals directly.
+In addition to the already described problem, it violates the principle of information hiding and prohibits any form of polymorphism.
+Let us take as an example the axi stream interface and the native FIFO interface.

 ![native fifo](pictures/native_fifo.png)